What's the context?

 Utilities Kingston’s program includes communicating with plumbers and homeowners to “Call Before You Clear”.
 Once the call is received, staff conduct a sewer safety inspection to rule out the possibility of a sewer cross bore.
 Our communication and outreach program continues to increase public awareness.

 The annual Wellness Day event allows all employees an opportunity to speak with wellness providers in the local community in order to assist them in living a healthy lifestyle.

 Twenty-four vendors took part in the 2018 event, sharing their health and wellness message with employees.
 Topics included:

 Our skilled trades people connected with local young people to stress the importance of safety when playing outside.

-The 2017 Summer Safety Days event brought together over 800 grade 7 and 8 students from the Kingston area to learn about safety.
+The 2018 Summer Safety Days event brought together over 1,200 grade 7 and 8 students from the Kingston area to learn about safety over five days.
 Students participated in an electrical safety presentation by Utilities Kingston employees.
 This presentation highlighted safety hazards associated with overhead and underground electrical lines.

 Ensuring the Safety of Underground Infrastructure

 Utilities Kingston has participated in ON1Call since 2013.
 During 2018, Utilities Kingston responded to 8,040 locate requests.
 Our goal is to complete locates within five business days.
 We achieved this 98 per cent of the time.